scentral/lifeinvader/README.md

 # Lifeinvader
 This is a standalone Lifeinvader "tweeter" that allows users to display their message on every screen.
 Making a more unique approach to the social aspect of the game.
+I got this idea from MidwestRP and credit the design to them.

 [Preview](https://www.youtube.com/watch?v=VV-5OzhhDE4)
 [Discord](https://discord.gg/YAeUB5cYbK)